yudai/cf_nise_installer/README.md

 # Cloud Foundry v2 Nise Installer

-## Devbox Installer with Nise BOSH and nise-bosh-vagrant
+## Devbox Installer with Nise BOSH

 CF Nise Installer is a set of scripts that installs a Cloud Foundry v2 instance to your single machine or Vagrant VM.
-You can build your own 'devbox' quickly by running a single command with this installer.
-If the problem you get is certainly caused by this installer, please do not post to vcap-dev and use the issue page of this repository.
+You can build your own 'devbox' quickly with a single command with this installer.

-CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory and [nise-bosh-vagrant](https://github.com/BrianMMcClain/nise-bosh-vagrant) by Brian McClain.
+CF Nise Installer is based on [cf-release](https://github.com/cloudfoundry/cf-release) by Pivotal, [Nise BOSH](http://github.com/nttlabs/nise_bosh/) by NTT Laboratory.

 ### *NOTICE*

+This installer is mainly for testing installation with BOSH.
+If you just want to try Cloud Foundry, [bosh-lite](https://github.com/cloudfoundry/bosh-lite) and [cf-vagrant-installer](https://github.com/Altoros/cf-vagrant-installer) may be a better solution for you.

 When ask a question about Cloud Foundry build by this installer at vcap-dev, please describe that you are uing cf-nise-installer in your post.
 That makes isolating the problem and answering your question easier.
 If the problem you get is certainly caused by this installer, please do not post to vcap-dev and submit a issue to this repository.

-This installer is mainly for testing installation with BOSH.
-If you just want to try Cloud Foundry, [bosh-lite](https://github.com/cloudfoundry/bosh-lite) and [cf-vagrant-installer](https://github.com/Altoros/cf-vagrant-installer) may be a better solution for you.

 ### Services